thermo-oer-ubc/Thermo-OER/README.md

 - Once you need to add your changes using `git`, use: `git add *`

 - Getting personal access tokens in GitHub: Click your profile photo, then click Settings.
 Then, on the left sidebar, you should click on Developer settings and then Personal access tokens.
-Click "generate new token and provide a short description in the "Note" field.
+Click "Generate new token" and provide a short description in the "Note" field.

 - Now, get ready to commit your changes:`git commit -m "type your commit message here"` (you should use personal token that you get from your GitHub profile; its a long list of alpha numeric characters)